The Migration Series: Background

 Lawrence moved to Harlem when he was thirteen years old, having lived in New Jersey and Pennsylvania.
 His mother was born in Virginia and his father in South Carolina, so he would have been familiar with the migration from his own family members.
 Lawrence created the sixty paintings in the series in 1940–41 when he was twenty-three years old.
 He did so with the help of funding by a fellowship through the Julius Rosenwald Fund, and this was how Lawrence was able to afford his studio to work on this series in a climate-controlled space.

 The series is based on the Great Migration of African Americans from the rural south to the urban north that began in the 1910s.
 The early part of the migration ran through 1930 and numbered some 1.6 million people.
 The panels depict the dire state of black life in the South, with poor wages, economic hardship due to the boll weevil, and a justice system rigged against them.
-The North offered better wages and slightly more rights, although was not without its problems; living conditions were much more crowded in the cities, which led to new threats such as tuberculosis outbreaks.
+The North offered better wages and slightly expanded rights, although was not without its problems; living conditions were much more crowded in the cities, which led to new threats such as tuberculosis outbreaks.
 The final panel notes that the migration continues.
 Migrants were still moving north in the 1950s and 1960s.

 The series was collected and exhibited in Washington D.C. in 1993 and retitled from "The Migration of the Negro" to "The Migration Series" and almost all of the captions were rewritten.
 Notably, negro, a neutral term in 1941, had since fallen out of favor.
 Most of the new captions were shorter and use either "Black" or "African-American".

 Technique

 The works consist of casein tempera paint applied to hardboard panels, atop a traditional gesso layer of rabbit-skin glue and whiting.
 Lawrence made his own casein tempera, purchasing the dry pigments from Fedanzie Sperrle and using them unmixed so that the colors would not vary between panels.
 With the panels laid out, he worked systematically to apply one color to each, starting with black and moving on to the lighter colors.

-Lawerence was heavily inspired by comic books and Mexican muralism of the 1920s–1940s, and The Migration Series showcases techniques from both.
-When Lawerence painted these panels he used tempra painting technquies much like Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros.
+Lawrence was heavily inspired by comic books and Mexican muralism of the 1920s–1940s, and The Migration Series showcases techniques from both.
+When Lawerence painted these panels he used tempera painting technquies much like Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros.
 Applying a narrative like those found in many comic books at the time, telling stories through action movement of figures.